Ghazala Shaheen

 Ghazala Shaheen (غزالہ شاہین; born 1 February 1981) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life and education

 Ghazala was born on 1 February 1981 in Haroonabad, Bahawalnagar.

 She has completed intermediate level education.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Z) on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Z) on a reserved seat for women in the 2013 Pakistani general election.